khacthai3979/FCAJ-Full-Workshop/content/5-Workshop/_index.md

 ## Output

-- The blurred video is stored in the **output S3 bucket** and is ready to be shared with downstream systems or end users.
+- The blurred video is stored in the **output S3 bucket** and is ready to be shared with downstream systems or end users..

 ---